nevanscott/uxui0120/_units/information-architecture.md

 ---
-title: Information Architecture
+title: Web Design
 order: 3
-description: |
+description: >
   Finally, we will dig deeper into the inner workings of user experience design by exploring methods for organizing content and decomposing tasks that users can complete with our interfaces.
 ---